kakafei/akka/akka-docs/rst/java/remoting-artery.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-Watching a remote actor is API wise not different than watching a local actor, as described in :ref:`deathwatch-java`.
+Watching a remote actor is API wise not different than watching a local actor, as described in :ref:`deathwatch-lambda`.
 However, it is important to note, that unlike in the local case, remoting has to handle when a remote actor does not terminate in a graceful way sending a system message to notify the watcher actor about the event, but instead being hosted on a system which stopped abruptly (crashed).
 These situations are handled by the built-in failure detector.